SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 * :const:`pypet.pypetconstants.LOAD_DATA`: (2)

     The whole data is loaded.
-Note in case you have non-empty leaves already in RAM, these are left untouched.
+Note in case you have non-empty leaves already in your trajectory, these are left untouched.

 * :const:`pypet.pypetconstants.OVERWRITE_DATA`: (3)